openEOPlatform/documentation/usecases/ard/index.md

 # Analysis-Ready Data (ARD)

-For certain use cases, the preprocessed data collections available in the openEO backends are not sufficient or simply not available.
+For certain use cases, the preprocessed data collections available in the openEO back-ends are not sufficient or simply not available.
 For that case, openEO supports a few very common preprocessing scenario:

 - Atmospheric correction of optical data